AxelUser/maltsev.space/src/posts/009-counting-bloom-filters/index.md

 ### Membership Check

-Same logic: use the original fingerprint, permute it per segment, and check each candidate bucket.
+Same logic: use the original fingerprint, permute it per subtable, and check each candidate bucket.
 If any bucket contains a matching fingerprint with a positive counter, the element is **possibly present**.

 ### About Permutations (Two-Phase Hashing)

 One subtle but powerful part of dlCBF is **how it avoids ambiguous deletions and collisions**.

 - **Phase 1**: Generate a fingerprint from the element.
-- **Phase 2**: Each segment applies its own deterministic permutation to the fingerprint.
-This affects both the bucket index and the fingerprint value inside that segment.
+- **Phase 2**: Each subtable applies its own deterministic permutation to the fingerprint.
+This affects both the bucket index and the fingerprint value inside that subtable.

-So instead of computing `d` separate hashes, we just compute one hash and shuffle it differently in each segment.
-This helps avoid situations where two elements look the same across all segments and buckets — a common cause of incorrect deletions.
+So instead of computing `d` separate hashes, we just compute one hash and shuffle it differently in each subtable.
+This helps avoid situations where two elements look the same across all subtables and buckets — a common cause of incorrect deletions.

-By doing this simple fingerprint transformation per segment, dlCBF lowers the chance of "hot buckets" and overlapping fingerprints, making the structure more reliable.
+By doing this simple fingerprint transformation per subtable, dlCBF lowers the chance of "hot buckets" and overlapping fingerprints, making the structure more reliable.

 ## Moving Forward